Wajahat1769/MLOps-Pipeline-Streamlining-ML-Model-Deployment/README.md

 4. Develop your machine learning model and application in the `dev` branch.
 5. Follow the established branching strategy and collaboration workflow to contribute to the project.

-## Contributing

-Contributions to this project are welcome.
-Please follow the established coding standards and branching strategy.
-When contributing, create a new branch from `dev`, make your changes, and submit a pull request for review.

-## Documentation

-For detailed documentation on the CI/CD pipeline, branching strategy, collaboration workflow, and other relevant information, please refer to the [CICD.md](CICD.md) file in this repository.

-## License

-This project is licensed under the [MIT License](LICENSE).